Mr. & Mrs. Fink

 By Kyle Eustice

 The evolution of CLOSENESS was quite literally a matter of the heart—not in a cheesy, romantic musing type of way, but the actual blood-pumping, life-sustaining muscular organ.
 Husband-wife duo Orenda Fink (Azure Ray) and Todd Fink (The Faint) are the masterminds behind the electro-dream-pop project.
 The couple say they always wanted to merge musical styles, but they could never quite find the time.
 Todd was touring in support of The Faint’s last album, Doom Abuse, and Orenda was involved in her solo work.
 As fate would have it, a frightening medical emergency involving Orenda’s heart temporarily brought everything to a screeching halt.
-In November 2015, she went under the knife to repair a birth defect that was
+In November 2015, she went under the knife to repair a birth defect that was originally misdiagnosed.

 “I had it my whole life, but never knew how dangerous it was,” Orenda admits.
 “They couldn’t believe I was still alive [laughs].
 With my condition, I had a bunch of extra electrical pathways on my heart that were not supposed to be there.
 They had to get rid of them.”

 “We realized there was no better time to do this,” Todd adds.
 “If we were going to do it, we had to do it now.
 After her surgery, everything became more urgent.”